-In 2011, the Seabrook schedule was updated to ensure that the applicant addressed issues related to the ASR of concrete and the SAMA analysis.
+In 2011, the Seabrook schedule was updated to ensure that the applicant addressed issues related to the ASR of concrete and the Scientific Apparatus Makers Association (SAMA) analysis.
 In 2012, subsequent to the NRC staff issuing the draft SEIS, the applicant made significant changes to the SAMA analysis.
 Additionally, in 2012, the final licensing decisions were suspended pending completion of the Continued Storage rulemaking; the licensing reviews continued to move forward.
 The second draft SEIS was issued in April 2013 and in August 2013 an agreement regarding a contention associated with the SEIS was reached.
 On August 26, 2014, the Continued Storage rule was approved and the Commission lifted the suspension on final licensing decisions.
 The NRC staff issued the final SEIS in 2015.

-In August 2016, NextEra submitted an LAR to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
-This methodology is the basis for the aging management program being evaluated for the license renewal application review.
+In August 2016, NextEra submitted a license amendment request (LAR) to the current license to adopt a methodology for the analysis of seismic Category I structures with concrete affected by ASR.
+This methodology is the basis for the aging management program in the license renewal application.
 On October 6, 2017, the ASLB granted a hearing and admitted a contention on the ASR LAR.
-After the NRC staff completes its safety evaluation of the ASR LAR, the ASLB hearing will be held and the ACRS will also perform its review.
-The staff issued its safety evaluation report for the Seabrook license renewal review on September 28, 2018 and met with the ACRS License Renewal Subcommittee on October 31, 2018, to present the results of its review of the ASR methodology for the LAR and the aging management programs for the license renewal review that are based on the ASR methodology.
+After the NRC staff completes its SE of the ASR LAR, the ASLB hearing will be held.
+The staff issued its SER for the Seabrook license renewal review on September 28, 2018 and met with the ACRS License Renewal Subcommittee on October 31, 2018, to present the results of its review of the ASR methodology for the LAR and the aging management programs for the license renewal review that are based on the ASR methodology.
 The staff met with the ACRS License Renewal Subcommittee again on November 15, 2018, to present the results of its safety review of the license renewal application and closure of the open items documented in the 2012 evaluation.
-The ACRS subcommittee provided its recommendations to the full committee on December 6, 2018, and on December 14, 2018, an ACRS letter report to the Commission concluded that NextEra's alkali-silica reaction-related aging management programs in the license renewal application are acceptable.
+The ACRS subcommittee provided its recommendations to the full committee on December 6, 2018.
+The ACRS provided its recommendation letters to the Commission on December 14 and 19, 2018, regarding closure of the open item on ASR for the license renewal SE and for issuance of the Seabrook renewed license.
+The NRC staff has completed its review of the ASR license amendment and license renewal application, including the aging management programs for the ASR issue.
+The NRC staff held a public meeting in the Seabrook area on February 13, 2019, to discuss its plans for issuance of the licensing actions.